Back in 2008, Satoshi Nakamoto (probably a pseudonym for multiple people), wrote a whitepaper outlining the premise of digital currencies.

 Wirex is an “all-in-one” exchange, banking, and investment platform for digital currency users.
 A significant portion of this review will focus on the company's Wirex account and savings platform options since this is unique compared to several other exchanges.
 However, the company has many other features under the hood.

 The standard Wirex account entitles the user to a Wirex debit card, no-fee interbank exchange rates for fiat currency exchanges, and free (plus commission) over-the-counter rates for cryptocurrency exchange.

 This account is designed to get users to spend their cryptocurrencies.
-It offers 0.5% Cryptoback (WTX tokens) on all in-store purchases.
+It offers up to 8% Cryptoback (WTX tokens) on all in-store purchases.

 Upgrade For Enhanced WXT Interest

 Standard Wirex accounts don’t pay interest.
 However, Premium and Elite users receive hefty savings bonuses in WXT.
 WXT is the native token of the Wirex platform.

 The company explains that 1 WXT is worth approximately €.01.
 Users of the platform can earn WXT when they spend using the WireX debit card.